 By Teachers, For Teachers

-Did you know that rock, rap and pop music could be used as a teaching and learning tool?
+Did you know that rock, rap and pop music could be used as a teaching & learning tool?
 This doesn't mean you have to stand in front of your class belting out the rules of reading, writing and arithmetic either.

 Educators, teachers, and school administrators could all use music as a way to reach students and make learning more fun, interactive, and memorable.
 Rock music can even be used very effectively as a tool in whole brain learning and multicultural learning.